lightpack/docs/models.md

 }
 ```

-In above example, only user's name was changed, so while saving the profile, `$user->isDirty('email')` check will be false.This way, you only send the verification request if the email was actually updated—no need to compare values manually!
+In above example, only user's name was changed, so before saving the profile, `$user->isDirty('email')` check will be false.This way, you only send the verification request if the email was actually updated—no need to compare values manually!

 > Once the `insert()` or `update()` method is called on the model instance, the ORM clears all the dirty attributes.
 So `isDirty()` method returns **false** and `getDirty()` method returns **empty** array after model persistence.